-Proper position of the SureFire IITM SP-32 and SP-48 Pilots on burners Appendix shows a sample of typical positions of gas pilots on two types of burners.
+Proper position of the SureFire IITM SP-32 and SP-48 Pilots on burners

+Appendix shows a sample of typical positions of gas pilots on two types of burners.

-Gas Igniter operating as an intermittent (light-off) on a sample single gun main burner, oil or gas fired, vertical or horizontal mounting.
+Fig. A Typical for power & utility boilers, industrial heaters - shows position of SP-32 and SP-48 Gas Igniter operating as an intermittent (light-off) on a sample single gun main burner, oil or gas fired, vertical or horizontal mounting.